artefactory/redis-team-THM/README.md

 We also used [`transformers.AutoModelForSequenceClassification`](https://huggingface.co/transformers/v3.0.2/model_doc/auto.html#automodelforsequenceclassification) for the problem of multi-category classification.

-For the problem of Question Answering we used [`distilbert-base-cased-distilled-squad`](https://huggingface.co/distilbert-base-cased-distilled-squad) for the problem of Question Answering.
+For the problem of Question Answering we used [`distilbert-base-cased-distilled-squad`](https://huggingface.co/distilbert-base-cased-distilled-squad).

 ```mermaid
   graph TD;